gloaysa/weeklyPrompts/Part_1-Front_End/w2/schemedCalc/README.md

 #### The final project contains 1 object, that contains 5 objects inside:

 1. **schemaCalc**: Is the main object, containing all the objects, arrays and functions within.
-   1. operations: an object that contains operation objects. each operation is keyed by it's 'name' property.
+   1. savedOperations: an object that contains operation objects. each operation is keyed by it's 'name' property.
-   2. schema: an object used for validating new operation objects.
+   2. schema: an object used for validating new operation objects, same as last week's schema.
-   3. addTo: a function that adds new objects to 'operations'.
+   3. addOperation: a function that adds new objects to 'operations'.
 Contains:
 		- args: an operation object.
 		- returns: a success or failure message.
 Behavior: uses 'schema' to validate new operation objects.
 If the object is valid, add it to a new property in 'this.operations'.
-   4. operate: a function that operates the operation objects inside 'operations'.
+   4. doMath: a function that uses the operations stored inside 'this.operations'.
 It contains:
   		- args: a string indicating the operation to be used and the numbers to be operated on.
   		- returns: an array containing a success/failure message and the result of the operation.
 If the operation was a failure, return 'undefined' as the result.
 Behavior: Searches for an operation with the name passed in.
 If it exists, execute the operation on the arguments.
 If not, it say so.